brightont/FootballData/README.md

-#Code clean coming soon/in progress
+#Code cleanup coming soon/in progress

 # FootballData
 #All stat features are implemented.